electricgecko/MARK/readme.md

 - If your server does not have an SSL certificate, M A R K will not be able to save images via secure connections for cross-domain scripting reasons.
 - M A R K does not save image sources in any way.
 In the rare cases this is of interest to me, I use a [reverse image search](https://gist.github.com/electricgecko/44152c19c83d7d1960a9).
 - For now, folders have to be created manually, on the server.
 For the beta version, I'd like to add an UI for this.
-- Adding images works well on iOS devices. ~~Moving images requires [Force Touch](https://developer.apple.com/library/content/documentation/AppleApplications/Conceptual/SafariJSProgTopics/RespondingtoForceTouchEventsfromJavaScript.html), which basically means iPhone 6S and iOS 10 or newer.~~ Moving images on mobile devices has been removed and is due for a rewrite.
-- The user account system is rudimentary and prehistoric, to say the least.
+- The user account system is rudimentary, to say the least.
 Passwords are stored as plain text, even.
-- JS & CSS remain uncompiled, no task runner, no SCSS no nothing.
-I'd like to support View Source.
+- JS & SCSS remain uncompiled, no task runner, no SCSS no nothing.
+- No dependencies.

 ## Installation